h1romas4/zellij-datetime/README.md

 ## WIP

-- [x] Support for changing time zone by clicking on a pane
+- [x] Support for changing timezone by click or scroll on a pane
-- [x] Support for time zone definition files.
+- [x] Support for timezone definition files.
 - [ ] Support for background color specification.

 ## Require